abaikov/cnstra/packages/core/README.md

     }
   }
 });
+await stimulation.waitUntilComplete();
 ```

 **Response Object:**
+- `inputSignal` — The input signal being ingested (if any)
-- `outputSignal` — The signal being processed (if any)
+- `outputSignal` — The output signal being processed (if any)
-- `hops` — Number of neuron hops taken so far
+- `contextValue` — The context value for this stimulation
 - `queueLength` — Remaining signals in processing queue (0 = complete)
+- `stimulation` — Reference to the CNSStimulation instance
 - `error` — Any error that occurred during processing
+- `hops` — Number of neuron hops taken so far (only present if maxNeuronHops is set)
 - `stimulationId` — Unique identifier for this stimulation

 ### `abortSignal?: AbortSignal`